SimoSbara/kan-lenet/README.md

 At the end of the script, it will convert the model in ONNX.

+# Requirements
+* You need to download [efficient_kan](https://github.com/Blealtan/efficient-kan)
+* You need PyTorch CUDA for training with GPU

 # Testing
 I'm using [HandOCRPaint](https://github.com/SimoSbara/HandOCRPaint) as handwritten OCR tester.